Higher Education Emergency Relief Fund (HEERF)

 - The University received $742,753 from the US Department of Education; at least half of this amount or $371,377, will be used for emergency financial aid grants to students.

-- The total number of students who have received an emergency financial aid grant as of May 20, 2020 is zero.
+- The total number of students who have received an emergency financial aid grant as of May 29, 2020 is 916.
+All checks were issued by May 29, 2020 and were mailed by June 2, 2020.

 - The University reviewed the guidance that has been released by National Association of Student Financial Aid Administrators (NASFAA) and information provided on the website of Information for Financial Aid Professionals (IFAP) to determine an approach for awarding emergency student aid grants.
 The University determined to create categories of students who would have incurred the same types of COVID-19 related expenses.
 The following expense categories were established:

-The travel grants will be awarded to residential students who left for spring break on March 5, 2020 without any knowledge that they would not be allowed to return to their residence halls when spring break ended.
+The travel grants were awarded to residential students who left for spring break on March 5, 2020 without any knowledge that they would not be allowed to return to their residence halls when spring break ended.
 The residential students were asked to schedule a time to return to campus between May 1 – 23, 2020 to collect their belongings from their residence halls.
-Students whose permanent residence is less than 50 miles from campus will receive $40 grant; students who live between 51-250 miles from campus will be awarded a $95 grant; students who live between 251-1,000 miles from campus will be awarded a $150 grant; and those who live more than 1,000 miles from campus will be awarded a $225 grant.
+Students whose permanent residence is less than 50 miles from campus received $40 grant; students who live between 51-250 miles away from campus were awarded a $95 grant; students who live between 251-1000 miles from campus were awarded a $150 grant; and students living more than 1000 miles from campus were awarded a $225 grant.

-The board grants will be awarded to residential students who had purchased a meal plan for the spring semester and were not allowed to return to campus to take advantage of meals that had already been purchased.
+The board grants were awarded to residential students who had purchased a meal plan for the spring semester and were not allowed to return to campus to take advantage of meals that had already been purchased.
 These students incurred unexpected costs for meals due to the campus closure for the remainder of the spring semester.
-Each student who was on a full board plan will receive $730 to cover food expenses.
+Each student who was on a full board plan received $730 to cover food expenses.